vcavalca/42SP-get_next_line/README.md

 # 42cursus-get_next_line
 My own get next line in C, a 42São Paulo project.
 May/2021 - Jun/2021

-Description: The aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor.
+Description: Write a function which returns a line read from a file descriptor, without the newline.

 - Actual Status: Finished
 - Result: 103%